MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 Accept wildcard characters: False
 ```

-### -FeatureId
+### -ModuleId
-The FeatureId parameter specifies the feature in the Viva module that you want to view the policies for.
+The ModuleId parameter specifies the Viva module of the feature policies that you want to view.

-To view details about the features in a Viva module that have Viva feature access controls available, refer to the Get-VivaModuleFeature cmdlet.
-The details provided by the Get-VivaModuleFeature cmdlet include the feature identifier.

 ```yaml
 Type: String